-Rashtriya Chemicals & Fertilizers (RCF) and Gujarat State Fertilizer Corporation (GSFC) of India have formally founded a joint venture company with Iranian partner Faradast Energy Falat Company for the proposed development of a 1.1 million t/a ammoniaThe investment cost is put at \$970 million. with the aim of exporting the urea from Iran back to India, in similar manner to the Oman-India Fertilizer Company (Omifco). just across the strait of Hormuz.
+Rashtriya Chemicals & Fertilizers (RCF) and Guiarat State Fertilizer Corporation (GSFC) of India have formally founded a joint venture company with Iranian partner Faradast Energy Falat Company for the proposed development of a 1.1 million t/a ammoniaurea plant at Chabahar in southern Iran.
+The investment cost is put at \$970 million, with the aim of exporting the urea from Iran back to India, in similar manner to the Oman-India Fertilizer Company (Omifco), just across the strait of Hormuz.
 The plant is running parallel to a major Indo-Iranian development of Chabahar port and associated Free Trade Zone, the first phase of which is expected to be completed in 16-18 months' time.
-Indian investment at Chabahar, via a joint venture company of Jawaharlal Nehru Port Trust (JNPT) and Kandla Port Trust, will include equipment including steel rails, building and operating port and approaches.
-Chabahar, in the extreme southeast of Iran, is only 1,000 km from Kandla in Guiarat state.
-Iran also plans a 600lm rail link to connect Chabahar to central Asia.
+Indian investment at Chabahar, via a joint venture company of Jawaharlal Nehru Port Trust (JNPT) and Kandla Port Trust, will include equipment including steel rails, building and operating two fully constructed berths, and constructing, operating and maintaining a container terminal.
+According to Indian press reports, the contract for equipment has been finalised and specifications are being drawn up.
+Iran will take care of dredging of the port and approaches.
+Chabahar, in the extreme southeast of Iran, is only 1,000 km from Kandla in Gujarat state.
+Iran also plans a 600lm rail link to connect Chaba-